katiejots/fp-in-the-cloud/README.md

 Attempt what appeals to you and ask the instructors for help if you need it.

+* Change the phrase listing on the app's index page to show the phrases in upper case.
+* Complete the _toPigLatin_ function in  _src/Transform.hs_ and use it to display a Pig Latin translation for each definition on the app's index page.
-* Add code to reject empty POST parameters
+* Add code to reject empty POST parameters.
-* Add a Favicon for the app
+* Add a Favicon for the app.
-* Add code to update phrases
+* Add code to update phrases.
-* Add code to delete phrases
+* Add code to delete phrases.
 * Add code to make it possible to GET phrases by id
 * Add the ability to add a photo for each phrase, and have this displayed in the listing
 * Add more DocTest tests to the application